KEESTU-devs/BootCamp/Git/README.md

 # GitHub and Git commandline

+**REMEMBER TO MESSAGE KEENAN IN SLACK OR TEXT HIM WITH QUESTIONS, DONT GET FLUSTERED**
 ### Getting Started

 Be sure to have terminal open and be in your root directory